 You may return to Anvil from the point you arrived at your destination.
 It is not possible to then return to the battle once you have left.
 Again, you will be timed out on stepping back through the portal and make your way to the Sentinel Gate at anvil, on stepping back through the Sentinel Gate you will time in back at Anvil in the same condition as you left the off-field location.

 Part of the social contract for Empire is that any player taking part in a battle as their Imperial character is required to take part in a battle as a barbarian character.
-Mustering for monsters begins at time-in at 10am, outside the monster tent.
+Mustering for monsters begins 09:30, outside the monster tent.
+The latest you can arrive to get ready is 10:30.

 Some events will have more than two battle opportunities for the generals to commit their nations to.
 When this is the case, you can select any one of the other battles you are not taking part in as your Imperial character to volunteer as a barbarian for.
 You may also choose to take part in more than one of those battles if you wish, and likewise can attend all of them if you have no intention of taking part in battles as your Imperial character but still wish to participate.